Earnest Sevier Cox: Early life

 Earnest Sevier Cox was born on January 24, 1880, in Blount County, Tennessee, near Knoxville.
 He received a Bachelor of Science degree from Roane College in Tennessee in 1899.
 He then studied to become a Methodist preacher at the Moody Bible Institute in Chicago.
 He studied Theology at Vanderbilt University in Nashville, Tennessee, until 1909, but clashed with the faculty and did not receive a degree.

-During his studies he worked as a street preacher, but had to give up preaching due to throat problems.
-He then spent three years studying sociology in graduate school at the University of Chicago, but did not receive a degree.
+During his studies he worked as a street preacher but had to give up preaching due to throat problems.
+He then spent three years studying sociology in graduate school at the University of Chicago but did not receive a degree.
 During that time, he studied under Professors Frederick Starr and Edward Alsworth Ross.
 During his studies in Chicago he became a vocal proponent of white supremacy and black inferiority, and of the view that blacks and whites could never peacefully coexist.
 He began traveling to give public lectures.

 Career

 Travels and war efforts

 Encouraged by Starr, upon leaving the University of Chicago, Cox traveled to Africa, where he spent five years.
-He described his trip as an effort of "finding out how other people control their negroes."
+He described his trip as an effort of "finding out how other people control their negroes".
 He worked in the diamond mines in South Africa and later traveled north through Rhodesia, Belgian Congo and German East Africa, north to Egypt.
 In his writings he extolled the German colonies he considered to have high "racial patriotism".

 After returning for a year to South African mines he traveled through South America from Peru and Brazil to Panama.
 Upon his return to Tennessee he presented himself in his lectures and publications as an explorer, ethnographer and expert on race relations.
 He became the subject of a piece in The New York Times describing his travels to study the "Negro Problem" in Africa.

 He also continued giving public lectures and preparing a manuscript for publication.
-During World War I, he served as a captain in the United States Army, but received an honorable discharge when he was found unfit to serve at the front lines.
-In 1920 he settled in Richmond, where sold real estate.
+During World War I, he served as a captain in the United States Army but received an honorable discharge when he was found unfit to serve at the front lines.
+In 1920 he settled in Richmond, where he sold real estate.